Microsoft warns tax pros that they're phishing targets

 Ivelin Radkov/Ivelin Radkov - Fotolia

-Another starts with the subject line "2025 Employee Tax Docs" and contains an attachment named 2025_Employee_W-2 .docx with content that mentioning various tax-related terms like Form W-2 and features a QR code pointing to a phishing page.
+Another starts with the subject line "2025 Employee Tax Docs" and contains an attachment named 2025_Employee_W-2 .docx with content that mentions various tax-related terms like Form W-2 and features a QR code pointing to a phishing page.
 Each document is customized to contain the recipient's name, and the URL hidden behind the QR code also contains the recipient's email address.
 This means that each recipient received a unique attachment.

 Another is connected to a set of domains that were registered to be used in tax-themed phishing campaigns that impersonate specific legitimate companies involved in accounting, tax preparation, finance, bookkeeping, and related companies.
-Emails with subject lines like "Your Account Now Includes Updated Tax Forms [RF] 1234" or "Your Form 1099-R is ready – [RF] 12123123" and a body saying things like "2025 Tax Forms is ready" and containing a clickable "View Tax Forms" button that goes to one of these dubiously-registered domains, such as taxationstatments2025 [dot] com.
+Emails with subject lines like "Your Account Now Includes Updated Tax Forms [RF] 1234" or "Your Form 1099-R is ready – [RF] 12123123" and a body saying things like "2025 Tax Forms is ready" and containing a clickable "View Tax Forms" button that goes to one of these dubiously registered domains, such as taxationstatments2025 [dot] com.
 These sites serve a malware executable named 1099-FR2025.exe, which will allow external actors to take control of the device remotely.

 • "IRS US"<noreply@campaign[.]eventbrite[.]com>